Wave-optical effects in the microlensing of continuous gravitational waves by star clusters: Picard-Lefschetz approach

-In practice, there are several numerical obstacles encountered when applying the above ideas.
-The first major difficulty concerns the fact that the Morse flow terminates at points of stationary phase.
-After performing the complex decomposition of the integrand it is then necessary to find the roots, parameterised by the angle $\theta$ and the screen parameters $\boldsymbol{x}_{s}$, of the first derivative of $t_{d}$ plus the logarithm of the Jacobian.
-For large $n$, this entails solving high-order polynomial equations, which we achieve through an exhaustive search using different initial guesses and the Newton-Raphson method within MATHEMATICA\textregistered .
-Once an image is encountered, the flow velocity is then artificially perturbed, $\boldsymbol{\gamma}'(\lambda) \rightarrow \boldsymbol{\gamma}'(\lambda) + \epsilon$, to `kick' the flow onto the next thimble.
-In practice, we set $\epsilon = 10^{-4}$.
 Not all images are of relevance, however, since some may be topologically disconnected from the overall flow (see Appendix A).
 For example, if a saddle occurs at a place of negative real component $[\text{Re}(\boldsymbol{p}) < 0]$, the flow cannot encounter it and the associated thimble is irrelevant.
 Classifying such irrelevant images and related Stokes transitions is in general a difficult problem; see \cite{feld19} for a thorough discussion.
 We employ something of a trial-and-error approach in this paper, where images are flowed from, but only connected (relative to the origin) components are kept to ensure topological continuity.

-The root solver is initialised over a grid of $\theta$ and $\boldsymbol{x}_{s}$ values, and a set of thimbles (in $\boldsymbol{r}$) is then constructed at each grid point.
-For each figure produced here, $256$ angular steps are used, i.e., $\Delta \theta = 2 \pi / 256$.
-This value was chosen because the result, tested at several values of $\boldsymbol{x}_{s}$, differed negligibly from the value when using 255 or 257 steps.
-Generally, higher radiation frequencies require smaller $\Delta \theta$ (by a factor $\sim f / \fGW$) because the integrand varies more rapidly.
-Simpson's method is then used to sum the $\theta$-integrals together to build the full, 2D diffraction integral \eqref{eq:diffint}.
+{The root solver is initialised over a grid of $\theta$ and $\boldsymbol{x}_{s}$ values, and a set of thimbles (in $\boldsymbol{r}$) is then constructed at each grid point.
+For each figure produced here, $512$ angular steps are used, i.e., a spacing of $2 \pi / \Delta \theta = 2 \pi / 512$ is used.
+The results obtained with this resolution differ by at most $\sim 1\%$ from those obtained with $256$ steps.
+Some additional tests on convergence with respect to resolution are given in Appendix B. Generally, higher radiation frequencies require larger $\Delta \theta$ (by a factor $\sim f / \fGW$) because the integrand varies more rapidly, and thus $\sim 128$ steps is already adequate for frequencies $\lesssim 1$kHz.
+Simpson's method is then used to sum the $\theta$-integrals together to build the full, 2D diffraction integral \eqref{eq:diffint}. }

 The Morse flow equations \eqref{eq:morseflow} are sequentially solved using a Runge-Kutta method up to some maximum radius $\text{Re}(\boldsymbol{r})$.
 Formally speaking, this radius must extend to infinity, else Cauchy's theorem \eqref{eq:cauchy} cannot be applied.
 However, because the Morse flow is also a contour of steepest descent, high accuracy can be achieved even with relatively early truncations that depend on $\boldsymbol{x}_{s}$; see Appendix A.